christianjbrown/php-code-quality-scripts/README.md

 There are also two wrapper scripts:

-* `php-cs-fix` is a very simple wrapper around PHP-CS-Fixer's own binary, to simplfy the command line and load the right config.
+* `php-cs-fix` is a very simple wrapper around PHP-CS-Fixer's own binary, to simplify the command line and load the right config.
 If a directory is provided, it will process the entire directory, ignoring any Git status.

 * `php-cs-fix-diff` runs PHP-CS-Fixer on files changed according to Git.
 It will loop through
    - all modified (`M`) and renamed (`R`) files, and runs the non-risky rule sets
-   - all added (`A`) , copied (`C`) files or untracked files (`?`), and runs the risky rule sets
+   - all added (`A`), copied (`C`) files or untracked files (`?`), and runs the risky rule sets

 ## :heavy_check_mark: Prerequisites